rhinstaller/kickstart-tests/README.rst

   mirror in Texas, USA in scripts/defaults.sh.
 This is potentially slow and you may want to point it at a local mirror.

+- KSTEST_FTP_APPSTREAM_URL - This variable is used by FTP tests on RHEL +
+  CentOS Stream.
+It is not used by Fedora and it is using the same mirrors as KSTEST_FTP_URL.

 - KSTEST_URL - This variable is used by all tests that don't test installation method and instead just use the default.
 It is set to the Fedora mirrors in scripts/defaults.sh.
 This is potentially slow if you are running a lot of